 If you’re creating a new account to record a transaction, make sure you know why you want to break it out separately.

-Transaction Categories Explained
+Bookkeeping Categories Explained

 For this tutorial we’re going to stick with the most common categories that you’ll use when completing your bookkeeping.